What are the responsibilities and job description for the OBRA Assessor position at North Country Community Mental Health?

 Other: Lived experiences with behavioral health issues are valued.

 The OBRA Assessor participates as a member of the multidisciplinary team, providing comprehensive Pre-Admission Screenings (PAS) and Annual Resident Reviews (ARR) to persons identified via the OBRA screening process.
 The OBRA Assessor is responsible for completion of the Psychosocial and Psychiatric part of the OBRA Assessment.
-If the Assessor is a psychologist, he or she would also be responsible for the psychological part of the OBRA Assessment.
+If the Assessor is a psychologist, he or she would also be responsible for the Psychological part of the OBRA Assessment.

 - Assesses individuals referred for Level II OBRA mental health screenings.